goldbergyoni/nodebestpractices/README.md

 ## ![✔] 8.13 Clean NODE_MODULE cache

 **TL;DR:** After installing dependencies in a container, remove the local cache.
 It doesn't make any sense to duplicate the dependencies for faster future installs since there won't be any further installs - A Docker image is immutable.
-By doing so, using a single line of code, tens of MB, typically 10-50% of the image size are shaved off
+Using a single line of code tens of MB (typically 10-50% of the image size) are shaved off

 **Otherwise:** The image that will get shipped to production will weigh 30% more due to files that will never get used